Eddie Lenihan: Conservation activism

-Mr. Lenihan is not a violent activist.
 In the 1999 incident he used the tactic of mobilising public awareness by telling the old, traditional stories that mentioned the traditional significance of the tree, as well as the punishments that came to those who harmed the abodes of the fairies.

 Lenihan's informants

 In his cultural preservation efforts Mr. Lenihan relies heavily on local informants.
 These individuals are (often elderly) members of the rural community who are steeped in a tradition of oral history.

 Jimmy Armstrong

 Jimmy Armstrong was born in 1914 in Ballyrougham, the son of a land steward for a Protestant landlord.
 His stories of the people, places and heroes of County Clare were incorporated into the 1982 book, Long Ago by Shannonside.
 His importance in Lenihan's estimation was "...remarkable, then equally significant is the fact that one such man's death can deprive an area of a large part of its oral tradition at one blow".